 I am a CRNA registrant in Alberta, what does this mean for me?

 NEW THIS YEAR – The College of Registered Nurses of Alberta (CRNA) will no longer collect the CNPS fee as part of the CRNA permit renewal process.
-CNPS Core Services remains a permit requirement, but CRNA registrants must register and pay for Core Services through the new Alberta Association of Nurses (AAN) or with the CNPS directly.
+CNPS Professional Liability Protection and Core Services remains a permit requirement, but CRNA registrants must register and pay for CNPS Professional Liability Protection and Core Services through the new Alberta Association of Nurses (AAN) or with the CNPS directly.

 How do I join the AAN or learn more about the benefits?

 The AAN is Alberta’s professional nursing association for active and retired nurses.
-Membership has many benefits, including a group rate for CNPS Core Services (which includes professional liability protection).
+Membership has many benefits, including a group rate for CNPS Professional Liability Protection and Core Services.
 Membership with the AAN is not required for your permit.
 To learn more about the AAN, please visit www.albertanursing.ca.

 Frequently Asked Questions